 The IG Act states that each Inspector General shall give particular regard to the activities of the Comptroller General of the United States, as head of the U.S. Government Accountability Office (GAO), with a view toward avoiding duplication and ensuring effective coordination and cooperation.
-During this reporting period, GAO issued a report that examined the effects of case processing policies on staffing, as well as other budget and management issues.
-As part of that report, GAO reviewed our audit report OIG-AMR-91-20-04, Fiscal Year 2019 Budget Execution.
+During this reporting period, there were no matters that required coordination with GAO.